SAP-archive/BUILD/README.md

 ####Admin Settings
 You can manage your user settings with the Admin module.
 Install the Admin module here: [http://github.com/sapbuild/Admin](http://github.com/sapbuild/Admin).
 You can log in to the Admin module using your BUILD account details.

-_If you're having a problem installing, you can create a bug or ask a question using the [BUILD Issue Tracker](https://github.com/SAP/BUILD/issues), contact contribute.build@sap.com or tweet our twitter account [buildwithbuild](https://twitter.com/buildwithbuild) and we will reach out to you._
+_Having a problem?
+Create a bug or ask a question using the [BUILD Issue Tracker](https://github.com/SAP/BUILD/issues), contact contribute.build@sap.com; r tweet our twitter account [buildwithbuild](https://twitter.com/buildwithbuild) and we'll get back to you as soon as possible._

 # Modules in Build